Billie-LS/Algo_da_trader/README.md

 * [sys](https://docs.python.org/3/library/sys.html) - module provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.

-* [os](https://docs.python.org/3/library/os.html) - module module provides a portable way of using operating system dependent functionality.
+* [os](https://docs.python.org/3/library/os.html) - module provides a portable way of using operating system dependent functionality.

 * [NumPy](https://numpy.org/doc/stable/user/absolute_beginners.html) - an open source Python library used for working with arrays, contains multidimensional array and matrix data structures with functions for working in domain of linear algebra, fourier transform, and matrices.